1. DHA, a fatty acid essential for brain development, is NOT in most prenatal supplements.

 2. You might be really, really hungry during your first trimester.

-This worried me because all of the conventional medical wisdom tells you that you really don’t need any extra calories during your first trimester and you don’t really need to gain much weight either.
+This worried me because all of the conventional medical wisdom says that you really don’t need any extra calories during your first trimester and you don’t really need to gain much weight either.

 Well, I’m calling BS.
 My body was growing a whole new organ (the placenta), so how in the world do I not need to eat more to support that?
 I constantly coach people to listen to their bodies and mine was telling me to EAT.

-I did gain weight during my first trimester, but the weight gain slowed down in my 2nd (hunger levels dropped too) and put me on the right track.
+I did gain weight during my first trimester, but the weight gain slowed down in my 2nd (hunger levels dropped too) and put me back on track.
 That said, I’m starting to question all of the formal recommendations for calorie requirements and weight gain charts.

 I am 100% sure that nutrition is not a one size fits all science, so that has to be true for pregnancy too.
 Allow your body to guide you, not the charts.